Embedding with a URL

 Once your comment is posted/approved, you will be able to watch the video directly from the comment area.

 - Make sure the YouTube link is not hyperlinked.
-If the URL is shown in your theme’s link color (as the second line in the screenshot below), then it is hyperlinked.
+If the URL is visible in your post/page editor and is in your theme’s link color (as the second line in the screenshot below), then it is hyperlinked.
 Simply select the whole URL and click the “Unlink” icon on your Visual Editor toolbar.

-Once the URL is unlinked, you will see the link text in black.
+Once the URL is unlinked, you will see a playable preview of the video.

 - Make sure to place the YouTube URL or shortcode on its own line.
 This means there should be no character or whitespace before or after the URL/shortcode.